Abdullah-GTR/1stMVC/README.md

-# 1stMVC
+# MOvie Watch
-Its Like a Ecommerce site in Dot Net Project so its not complete but i made this one also
+Its a movie site where you can watch movies its not complete yet I'm working on it